andrewdpoh/Bamboo_Docs/docs/Teamserver/api_reference/handler_func.md

 ### Description

-This endpoint is called when a Bamboo Client user wants to remove a user from the Bamboo Teamserver using the [`remove [username]`](../../Client/commands.md#remove).
+This endpoint is called when a Bamboo Client user wants to remove a user from the Bamboo Teamserver using the [`remove [username]`](../../Client/commands.md#remove) command.
 Using the model [delete_user](../Database/model_users.md#delete_user), the Bamboo Teamserver will be able to delete the specified user.

 ### Request schema